 Generally, researchers participating in this program are requested to publish their research papers through institutional repositories or as publications premised on open access.
 In particular, peer-reviewed papers must be published within 12 months.
-Moreover, based on the data policy of the R&D institution, researchers must create a Data Management Plan (\1) that describes the policy and plan regarding the storage/management and disclosure/non-disclosure of research data generated through the research activities, submit it to JST together with the protocol, and undertake the research activities after implementing the storage, management, and release of research data based on this plan.
+Moreover, based on the data policy of the research institution, researchers must create a Data Management Plan (\1) that describes the policy and plan regarding the storage/management and disclosure/non-disclosure of research data generated through the research activities, submit it to JST together with the protocol, and undertake the research activities after implementing the storage, management, and release of research data based on this plan.
 The plan may be modified during the research process.
 Furthermore, metadata (\1) specified by JST must be assigned to the data to be managed as specified in the Data Management Plan.
-Managed data to which metadata has been added must be appropriately included in the institutional repository specified by each R&D institution or the research data infrastructure system operated by the National Institute of Informatics.
-Please see the following for details:
+Managed data to which metadata has been added must be appropriately included in the institutional repository specified by each research institution or the research data infrastructure system operated by the National Institute of Informatics.
+For certain nationally designated programs, immediate open access to academic papers as shown in (2) below must be provided.
+Please refer the following for details: